trufae/aiblog/src/WinCdbNull-en.md

 ## Finding the right line with radare2

-We have a good starting point now!
+We have a good starting point now.
 We know:

 * The crash is because of a null dereference in `mov rcx, qword ptr[rax]`
 * This is located around `r_cons+0xb786`

-The function don't even have a name, and we dont have source line information, but at least we know the base address where the library was mapped and the instructions affected.
+The function doesn't even have a name, and we don't have source line information, but at least we know the base address where the library was mapped and the instructions affected.
 Let's jump into r2 to find out more details!

 ```
 C:\Users\pancake\prg\radare2\prefix\bin> radare2.exe r_cons.dll